Skip to main content

 Rutz Zollhaus – Six Minutes on Foot

-If we can only give you one recommendation, it’s this: Rutz Zollhaus at Carl-Herz-Ufer is, for us, the only restaurant of genuinely high quality that you can reach comfortably from the YARD.
-Six minutes on foot, four to five by car, and you’re in the former customs house right on the Landwehrkanal – with a terrace in summer and an interior that feels like an urban country inn with ambition.
+If we can only give you one recommendation, it’s this: Rutz Zollhaus at Carl-Herz-Ufer 30 is, for us, the only restaurant of genuinely high quality that you can reach comfortably from the YARD.
+Six minutes on foot, four to five by car, and you’re in the former customs house from 1901 right on the Landwehrkanal – in the hands of the Rutz family since 2020, with a terrace in summer and bright rooms between country-house charm and modern interior design.

 In Summer, the Walk is Worth It